 Susac syndrome (SS), also known as SICRET syndrome (small infarctions of cochlear, retinal and encephalic tissue), is a rare syndrome typically affecting young-middle age women that is clinically characterised by the triad of acute or subacute encephalopathy, bilateral sensorineural hearing loss, and branch retinal arterial occlusions.

-The condition more commonly affects females around the 2nd to 4th decades.
-Approximately three females are afflicted for every male case 9.
+The condition more commonly affects females around the 2nd to 4th decades 1.
+Approximately three females are afflicted for every male case 1.

 It consists of a clinical triad of:

 - acute or subacute encephalopathy which could manifest in a broad spectrum of symptoms, e.g. memory impairment, confusion, behavioral disturbances, ataxia, dysarthria, paranoid psychosis, and headaches 1-8

 - sensorineural hearing loss at low and medium frequencies 1-8

-- retinal arterial occlusions leading to scotomata and vision distortion
+- branch retinal artery occlusions leading to scotomata and vision distortion 1-8

 The primary pathology is likely to be an autoimmune endothelialopathy affecting small vessels, with subsequent embolisation, of the brain, retina, and inner ear 1,3,9.
 Hence, microinfarcts associated with endothelial proliferation and hypertrophy, basement membrane thickening, and thickening of precapillary arteriolar adventitia with loss of internal elastic lamina 16.
 Demyelination is not a pathological hallmark of Susac syndrome, in contrast with multiple sclerosis 16.